logscape/Logscape/README.md

 ## Module Breakdown
 `Boot` - Responsible for bootstrapping the agent process and managing its life cycle.

-`Common` - Contains a series of commonly used low level classes.
+`Common` - Contains a series of commonly used low-level classes.

 `DashboardServer` - Responsible for the web front-end.

 `Lib` - Contains libraries commonly used throughout the project.

-`Master` - Storage of scripts to perform high level operations.
+`Master` - Storage of scripts to perform high-level operations.

 `Play` - Main web module.